maksoodmohiuddin/google-cloud-serverless-app-pattern/README.md

 In the project list, select the project you want to delete and click **Delete**.
 In the dialog, type the project ID, and then click **Shut down** to delete the project.

 ## What's next

-Please follow McKinsey Digital in Medium.
+Please follow McKinsey Digital in Medium - https://medium.com/@mckinseydigital